smartuni/RIOTNerf/README.md

-#RIOTNerf

-A distributed lasergun game for multiple players with lots of fun

 ![RIOTNerfLogo](https://github.com/smartuni/RIOTNerf/blob/master/DOC/RiotNerf_LOGO.png)
+###A distributed lasergun game for multiple players with lots of fun

 ## The Idea in detail